vercel/serve/contributing.md

 using `pnpm lint`, the tests using `pnpm test` and try to automatically fix most lint issues using `pnpm lint --fix`.

+You can run the CLI tool using `pnpm develop`, which will re-run the CLI everytime you save changes made to the code.

 Once you have made changes to the code, you will want to [`commit`](https://github.com/git-guides/git-commit) (basically, Git's version of save) the changes.
 To commit the changes you have made locally: